 This course specification is a formal document, which provides a summary of the main features of your course and the learning outcomes that you might reasonably be expected to achieve and demonstrate if you take full advantage of the learning opportunities that are provided.
 Further information is contained in the College prospectus, and in various handbooks, all of which you will be able to access online.
-Alternatively, further information on the College's academic regulations and policies can be found here.
+Alternatively, further information on the College's academic regulations and polices can be found here.
 Further information on the College's Admissions Policy can be found here.

-The Masters course is delivered over one year of full-time study (52 weeks) or up to five years of part-time study (260 weeks).
+The course is delivered over one year of full-time study (52 weeks) or up to five years of part-time study (260 weeks).
 On successful completion of the course you should have an understanding of the area of the MA at a level appropriate for a postgraduate qualification.
 Whilst being a self-contained degree in its own right, the course provides suitable and recognised qualifications for entry to PhD study in the same or a closely related field.

-The MA in Classics is an intercollegiate degree course of the University of London, taught by the Departments of Classics, Greek and Latin, Byzantine and Modern Greek Studies, and History in King's College London, Royal Holloway, University of London, and University College London.
+The MA in Ancient History is an intercollegiate degree course of the University of London, taught by the Departments of Classics, Greek and Latin, and History in King's College London, Royal Holloway, University of London, and University College London.
 Teaching is divided between the individual colleges and the Institute of Classical Studies.

-You must take at least 30 credits from a list of dedicated modules, at least 30 credits which test knowledge of Greek or Latin in the original language or one language acquisition module, a further 30 credits from a list of available MA modules and a dissertation (60 credits).
-You also take Research Training in Classics (30 credits).
+You must take CL5300 Sources and Methods in Ancient History, and a module or modules amounting to 30 credits from a list of dedicated Ancient History modules, plus further modules to a value of 60 credits, and a dissertation.
 You may include, subject to the approval of the Course Director, an appropriate module from any other MA course within the University of London.